How to Migrate Mailboxes from One Office 365 Tenant to Another?

 Log in to the target mailbox and verify that all emails, contacts, and calendar entries are present and functioning correctly.

-Method 3.
-Migrate Mailboxes from One Office 365 Tenant to Another Using Outlook
+How to Migrate Mailboxes from One Office 365 Tenant to Another Using Outlook?

-In Outlook, click on File > Open & Export > Import/Export.
+• In Outlook, click on File > Open & Export > Import/Export.
 In the Import and Export Wizard, select Export to a file and click Next.
-Choose the type of file you want to export (such as Outlook Data File (.pst)) and select the mailbox or folder you want to export.
+Choose the type of file you want to export (such as Outlook Data File) and select the mailbox or folder you want to export.
 Choose the destination for the exported file and click Finish.

 Overall, migrating mailbox data from one Office 365 tenant to another using the Outlook application can be a straightforward process, but it’s important to ensure that you have a reliable and fast internet connection to avoid any issues during the transfer.
 Additionally, be sure to follow best practices for exporting and importing mailbox data to avoid any data loss or corruption.